The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Worker Groups and the Impact of Referrals on Outcomes

-If one group is more self-biased in giving referrals than the other group, then that group gets relatively more referrals, and they will dominate employment in the long-run.
-Convergence to balanced employment thus requires a balance in referral rates (recall the definitions in Section~\ref{sec:ineq_and_immobility}).
+Proposition~\ref{proposition:group_outcomes} shows that inequality persists over time, but what exactly is the trajectory?
+In this section, we show that, so long as the minimum wage is low enough so that firms find it worthwhile to hire from the pool in steady state, the dynamics will converge to a unique steady state.\footnote{Without this condition, it is possible to get cycles (see Example~\ref{ex:cycle_pool} in Section~\ref{online:examples} of the appendix for an example).} This helps us analyze policy interventions (see Section~\ref{sec:aa}).
+If one group is more self-biased in giving referrals than the other group, then that group gets relatively more referrals, and they will dominate employment in the long run.
+Convergence to balanced employment thus requires a balance in referral rates.

-\begin{proposition} There exists a unique steady-state employment rate for each group.
-The steady-state employment rates are balanced ($\frac{e_b}{e_g}= \frac{n_b}{n_g}$) \emph{if and only} if there is referral balance ($\frac{R_b}{R_g}= \frac{n_b}{n_g}$).
-If there is referral balance, then convergence to the steady state occurs from any starting employment levels.\footnote{If referral balance fails, then one can construct examples with non-convergence, see Section \ref{online:examples} of the supplemental appendix. } \end{proposition}
+\begin{lemma} There exists a unique steady-state employment rate for each group.
+The steady-state employment rates are balanced ($\frac{e_b}{e_g}= \frac{n_b}{n_g}$) if and only if there is referral balance ($\frac{R_b}{R_g}= \frac{n_b}{n_g}$).
+If there is referral balance, then convergence to the steady state occurs from any starting employment levels.\footnote{If referral balance fails, then one can construct examples with non-convergence; see Example~\ref{ex:cycle_bias} in Section~\ref{online:examples} of the appendix. } \end{lemma}